OHNLP/LivingSRMA/README.md

 $ sudo apt install r-base --fix-missing
 ```

 Then install packages for LNMA (for whole system).
 The `dmetar` package is required to calculate the SUCRA, but this can also be done by Python.
+Please make sure the packages mentioned above have been installed in advance, otherwise installation of R packages will fail.

+The installation of the following packages may require about one hour.
+To make sure all of them are installed correctly, please install one by one.

 ```bash
 $ sudo R